mmenestret/jdegoes.github.io/_posts/2018-02-13-blockchain-myths.md

 Possession of a token gives you the _capability_ to avail yourself of the well-defined, agreed upon services provided by a blockchain technology. _Incidentally_, people may be willing to give you some form of currency in order to acquire a token, if they want those services, or if they are speculating on the value of the tokens.

 For _pure cryptocurrencies_ such as Bitcoin, the services revolve around providing a global, distributed ledger, which blurs the line between capability and currency.
-But the world doesn't need more than a few pure cryptocurrencies, so the majority of successful blockchain applications will not be pure cryptocurrencies.
+But the world doesn't need more than a few pure cryptocurrencies, so the majority of successful blockchain applications will _not_ be pure cryptocurrencies.

-A better analogy for tokens is _corporate stock_: just like stock gives you capabilities to avail yourself of the services provided by the corporation to stockholders (such as the right to vote, right to dividends, etc.), tokens give let you avail yourself of the services provided by the blockchain platform.
+A better analogy for tokens is _corporate stock_: just like stock gives you capabilities to avail yourself of the services provided by the corporation to stockholders (such as the right to vote, right to dividends, etc.), tokens let you avail yourself of the services provided by the blockchain platform.

 Stock usually has real value, because you can often exchange it for money, but it's less a currency than it is a set of rights to do something.

 ## Myth 3: Blockchain Isn't Scalable

 Today's blockchains are generally _not_ scalable.
 Bitcoin can handle a few transactions per second.
-Ethereum can handle five times that amount.
-To give you a sense for how terrible this performance is, Visa handles 65,000 transactions per second.
+Ethereum can handle about five times that amount.
+To give you a sense for how terrible this performance is, Visa handles 65,000 transactions per _second_!

 Now, since _tokens are not currency_, blockchain platforms don't _necessarily_ need to scale to the level of payment systems.
-That said, it's clear numerous applications require performance orders of magnitude greater than currently offered, as well as far cheaper storage and compute than currently possible on any blockchain.
+That said, it's clear numerous applications require performance orders of magnitude greater than currently offered, as well as far cheaper storage and compute than currently possible on any existing blockchain.

 Nonetheless, there are no theoretical reasons why even public blockchain technology cannot scale.
 Ongoing work in proof-of-stake consensus algorithms, sharding, efficient routing, reputation networks and heterogeneous (specialized) networks, all provide a clear (if difficult) path toward building highly scalable blockchain platforms.